 He renders any other services which may be by regulations made by the Council, be designated as services constituting practice as a member of the banking profession.”

 It is as a result of this that the Governing Council of the Institute on October 6, 2008 approved that the process of issuance of Practice License to its Fellows and Associates who have satisfied the criteria be commenced and appropriate structures to actualize these were put in place.
 The CIBN Practice License Board, made up of seven members, was created to administer the program

 No individual/non-corporate member shall practice unless he has applied for and has been granted a License to practice by the Governing Council.
 Such License which shall be in the form approved by the Governing Council, from time to time, shall be conspicuously displayed at the principal place of business of the member.

 In the exercise of the powers conferred on it by Sections 6 and 17(i) of the Act and pursuant to Section 16 of the Act, the Governing Council also resolved that “no individual either practicing alone or in partnership with other members shall practice as a member of banking profession in Nigeria, except if he holds a valid Practice License issued by the Chartered Institute of Bankers of Nigeria”.

-The License granted does not, in any way, permit, authorize or empower a Licensee to receive or accept deposit from the public.
-The CIBN Governing Council has approved that Licensees shall only serve in any or all of the following capacities.
+The License granted does not, in any way, permit, authorize or empower a License to receive or accept deposit from the public.
+The CIBN Governing Council has approved that Licenses shall only serve in any or all of the following capacities.